-Potassium sorbate is the potassium salt of sorbic acid, a natural compound found in berries of the mountain ash tree, Sorbus aucuparia.
-Even though natural sources of this ingredient exist, nearly all of the world’s production of sorbic acid is manufactured synthetically.
+Potassium sorbate is the potassium salt of sorbic acid.
+Sorbic acid is a natural compound found in berries of the mountain ash tree or Sorbus aucuparia.
+While natural sources of this ingredient exist, nearly all of the world’s production of sorbic acid is manufactured synthetically.
 Synthetic production of ingredients and chemicals is often looked upon as a bad thing, particularly in the green or natural beauty industry.
 However, synthetic manufacturing is actually more sustainable for the environment as it doesn’t deplete natural resources.

-Sorbic acid is very pH dependent.
+Sorbic acid is very pH-dependent.
 In chemistry, pH stands for ‘potential hydrogen’ and it refers to the level of acidity or alkalinity in a given solution.
 The pH scale ranges from 0 to 14.
 A pH of 7 is neutral, while a pH less than 7 is acidic and a pH greater than 7 is basic.
 Sorbic acid demonstrates some activity up to pH 6 (about 6%), but it is most active at pH 4.4 (70%).
 Keeping in mind that the skin’s natural pH is between 4.7-5.75.

 Potassium sorbate is predominantly used as a food preservative.
 It inhibits the growth of molds and yeasts in many foods, such as cheese, wine, yogurt, dried meats, soft drinks, and baked goods.

 A preservative may also be added to a product to protect it against deterioration caused by exposure to oxygen.
 In this case, these ingredients are also called antioxidants.
 Just like food, cosmetics products can become contaminated without preservatives, leading to product spoilage and possibly irritation or infections.
-Microbial contamination of products, especially those used around the eyes and on the skin, can lead to significant problems.
+Microbial contamination of products, especially those used around the eyes and on the skin, can lead to significant complications.
 Preservatives help prevent such problems.